TikTok, the War on Ukraine, and 10 Features That Make the App Vulnerable to Misinformation

 This fact makes TikTok – as well as Twitter and other social media platforms – a useful terrain for various groups and people to inject political ideology, media manipulation, or advocacy into the public discourse, as researcher Abbie Richards has pointed out.8 Examples include posts about election fraud using the hashtag #stopthesteal in the lead up and months after the 2020 U.S. presidential election9 and TikTok users encouraging their followers to hoard tickets for a 2020 Donald Trump rally, in the hopes of making the rally appear to have an embarrassingly low turnout.10

 On the plus side, TikTok’s design makes it less vulnerable to a tactic called brigading, the act of coordinated campaigners attempting to get something to go viral, than platforms like Twitter or Facebook.
 TikTok bills itself as a content platform – not a social media network.
 It is difficult for large groups to work together on the platform to influence what appears on the For You Page, which is TikTok’s version of a somewhat randomized flow of new and trending content akin to Youtube's homepage.
-Each For You Page is programmed according to an individual’s preferences, and relies less on which influencers you follow unlike Twitter and Facebook feeds.
+Each For You Page is programmed according to an ’s preferences, and relies less on which you follow unlike Twitter and Facebook feeds.

 TikTok is driven by a culture that values individual creators and platform-specific microcelebrities.
 Therefore, TikTok influencers play a large role in the proliferation of both factual information and mis- and disinformation.
 And while popular TikTok personalities have an opportunity to mitigate the spread of mis- and disinformation by posting timely, accurate, local knowledge (TALK), the incentives to do so are low compared to the massive rewards of posting manipulated media.

-In the rush to add information to a data void amid breaking news, weigh in on current events, and to stay relevant, influencers often post videos about crises using popular, but unrelated, hashtags and keywords.
+In the rush to add information to a amid breaking news, weigh in on current events, and to stay relevant, influencers often post videos about crises using popular, but unrelated, hashtags and keywords.
 Influencers have great incentive to enter the discourse about a breaking news event or ongoing crisis, since these posts can boost users’ profiles; even one viral video can popularize an entire account.